mini-peter-hunt/better-mc/README.md

 - Make some of the crafting products "decraftable". (`decraftableProducts`)
 - Implement some of the recipes to be shapeless, which can fit in the 2x2 crafting in the player's inventory (`shapelessRecipes`)
-- Make saplings, mushrooms and fungus craftable from corresponding blocks at 1:1 ratio (`craftableSaplings`)
+- Make saplings, mushroom and fungus craftable from corresponding blocks at 1:1 ratio (`craftableSaplings`)
-- Make ores crafting from mineral and corrosponding stone (`craftableOres`)
+- Make ores crafting from mineral and corresponding stone (`craftableOres`)
+- Make mineral craftable from surrounding ores with a coal in the crafting table, result in no xp but double mineral loot (`betterSmeltingOres`)

 ## Known Issues